Stegobully/merged_ncRNAclassifier/README.md

 Correlation Coefficient).
 This script requires the labels of each sequence to be provided in the fasta file headers, so that the scores can be calculated.

-# File `predict_ncRNAs.py`: ncRNA classifier with step-by-step manual in the console
+# `predict_ncRNAs.py`: ncRNA classifier with step-by-step manual in the console
 The executable python script `predict_ncRNAs.py` provides a step-by-step manual in the console and always needs a standard fasta file of RNA sequences as input for classification into tRNA, rRNA, snoRNA, snRNA, miRNA and lncRNA.
 The user will be asked to enter the path to the output file.
 Alternatively, the output file for all individual ncRNA